theta360developers/chucks-chicken-shot/README.md

 # Chicken Shot!

-This is an alpha release of Chicken Shot! by Chuck Pressman.
+This is an alpha release of Chicken Shot! by community member Chuck P.